Improving opportunities for people with Huntington’s disease through physiotherapy

 Current guidelines for people living with Huntington’s recommend physiotherapy assessment advice from the point of diagnosis.
 Clinicians should consider the patient’s impairments, goals, disease stage, and any potential for harm.
 They should also provide specific interventions to target walking, posture, and balance problems in the later stages of the disease.

-Recommendations for people living with Huntington’s disease include a lifestyle that includes regular aerobic exercise, such as swimming, brisk walking, cycling, or dance.
+Recommendations for people living with Huntington’s disease include a lifestyle with regular aerobic exercise, such as swimming, brisk walking, cycling, or dance.
 Improving and maintaining fitness in the early stages of the disease is beneficial, particularly through focusing on exercises like yoga that support strength, balance, and flexibility.

 It is also recommended to practise activities that help maintain independence, such as sitting down and standing up, as well as getting up from the ground in the event of a fall.
 Breathing exercises and advice on how to sit comfortably are also important.